AttorneyOnline/webAO/README.md

 # webAO

 This is a client for the Attorney Online roleplaying chatroom written in HTML and JavaScript.
-It works with the any AO server if it has WebSocket support.
+It works with any AO server if it has WebSocket support.

 Link to the client in this repo: <http://web.aceattorneyonline.com/>